kodweis/EyepieceWithDisplayAndWiFi/README.md

 # Eyepiece Manual and Scripts

-Once I figure out to use VLC or something else to stream data from the camera over Wi-Fi I'll post it here so you won't need some silly app just to view the telescope remotely.
+Once I figure out how to use VLC or something else to stream data from the camera over Wi-Fi I'll post it here so you won't need some silly app just to view the telescope remotely.
 Work in progress!

 ---